sazzad1012/NLP_Project/README.md

 ## Computing resources on AWS

 The first step is provisoning for adequate cloud computing reosurces, for which an excellent choice is [AWS](https://aws.amazon.com/).
 Amazon Elastic Compute Cloud (**Amazon EC2**) provides secure, resizable compute capacity in the cloud.
-We created two linux-based (Ubuntu 18.04) EC2 instances follwoing the excellent [documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-launch-instance).
+We created two linux-based (**Ubuntu 18.04**) EC2 instances following the excellent [documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-launch-instance).
+We also used p3.2xlarge that has 1 GPU and 32 vCPU.

 <a name = "ad"/>

 ### - EC2 instance setting